julelang/manual/src/some-questions.md

 Because of safety.
 Jule doesn't have certain things to avoid adding too much responsibility to the runtime.
 One of these is to decide which variable in your runtime will be moved to the heap or not.

 For example, let's say a closure accesses variables within its scope by reference.
-If closure's lifetime is ended before the scope in which it is defined, it is safe.
+If the closure's lifetime ends before the scope in which it is defined, it is safe.
 However, if the closure lives longer, a special runtime must be relied upon.
 However, if the shutdown takes longer, a special operating time must be relied upon.
-Because figuring out at compile time whether the closure will last longer may be completely impossible/require too much static analysis or involve adding significant complexity to the language.
+Because figuring out at compile time whether the closure will last longer may be completely impossible/require too much static analysis, or involve adding significant complexity to the language.
 Therefore, there must be a runtime trust in the background.

 To prevent these problems, Jule captures all variables by copying instead of references.
 However, capturing with references may be possible if you know what you are doing.
 Jule has reference variables.
 For safety reasons, they cannot be used with Safe Jule from within the closure, but they can eliminate the need to capture by reference.